Axway/api-builder-docs/README.md

 We welcome your contributions!
 To get started fork this repository, create a feature branch with your changes, and then submit a pull request.

 ## Style guide

+### Titles

+Titles are sentence-case where proper nouns and acronymns are capitalized.

+> API Builder style guide

+> Check your API

+### Links

+When referencing a document by title, then the link must use the title capitalization (which is sentence-case, not camel-case), e.g.:

+> Refer to [API Builder style guide](#api-builder-style-guide) for more information.

+When making a general ad-hoc reference that is not the same as the title, then use capitalization as sentence context case dictates.

+> When making links in documents, ensure you follow the [rules](#links).

 ### Text buttons